-Tip #2 (Advanced WordPress User): You can expand the function of your WordPress Text Editor using various WordPress plugins.
+Tip #2 (Advanced WordPress User): You can enhance the function of your WordPress Content Editor using a number of plugins.

-WordPress HTML lets you add custom HTML to both the post and page body and head sections.
+WordPress HTML lets you add custom HTML to both the page and post body and head sections.

 WordPress HTML.
 (Screenshot source: plugin website)

-Pasting HTML directly into your WordPress editor can break various elements and corrupt the HTML.
-By entering the code in the plugin’s custom fields dialogue boxes, you can output the exact HTML to your page or post.
+Pasting HTML directly into the WordPress editor can often break various elements and corrupt the HTML.
+By entering the code in the plugin’s custom fields dialogue boxes, you can output HTML-formatted content to your post or page.

-Extensible HTML Editor Buttons is a free plugin you can add to your site that allows you to have better control of settings for HTML tags like div and span, as well as adding custom buttons and additional functions to the text editor …
+Extensible HTML Editor Buttons is a WordPress plugin you can add to your website that allows you to have better control of settings for HTML tags like div and span, and add custom buttons and additional functions to the text editor …

-WordPress Plugin – Extensible HTML Editor Buttons.
+Extensible HTML Editor Buttons – WordPress Plugin.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Editor.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Tab.

-For example, if you type the following text in the Visual Tab …
+For example, if you enter the text shown below in the Visual Editor …

-Your text will look like this when your post is published …
+This is what your text will look like when your post is published …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).